- Launch Date To be determined

-A primary objective of the Europa Clipper mission would be to determine the thickness of the Europa’s icy shell and search for subsurface lakes similar to those beneath Antarctica’s ice sheet.
-The mission would also measure the strength and direction of the moon’s magnetic field, which would allow scientists to determine the depth and salinity of its ocean.
-A thermal instrument would survey Europa’s frozen surface in search of recent eruptions of warmer water at or near the surface, while additional instruments would search for evidence of water and tiny particles in the moon’s thin atmosphere.
-If water vapor plumes on Europa are confirmed, their composition would help scientists investigate the chemical makeup of Europa’s potentially habitable environment while minimizing the need to drill through layers of ice.
+A primary objective of the Europa Clipper mission is to determine the thickness of the Europa’s icy shell and to search for subsurface lakes similar to those beneath Antarctica’s ice sheet.
+The mission will also measure the strength and direction of the moon’s magnetic field, which would allow scientists to determine the depth and salinity of its ocean.
+A thermal instrument will survey Europa’s frozen surface in search of recent eruptions of warmer water at or near the surface, while additional instruments will search for evidence of water and tiny particles in the moon’s thin atmosphere.
+Studying the composition of expected water vapor plumes on Europa would help scientists investigate the chemical makeup of Europa’s potentially habitable environment while minimizing the need to drill through layers of ice.

 NASA Astrobiology Involvement

-The NASA Astrobiology Program supports numerous astrobiologists that are involved in definition of science goals for Europa Clipper the design of scientific instruments for the mission.
-The Astrobiology Program also funds astrobiologists who would work with the immense amount of data returned by Europa Clipper.
+The NASA Astrobiology Program supports numerous astrobiologists that are involved in the definition of science goals for Europa Clipper and the design of scientific instruments for the mission.
+The Astrobiology Program also funds astrobiologists who will work with the immense amount of data returned by Europa Clipper.

 Europa Investigation Leads

 Donald Blankenship, University of Texas, Austin.
 REASON Principal Investigator.

 Oleg Abramov, Planetary Science Institute.
 Co-Investigator of the E-THEMIS instrument team for Europa Clipper.

 Morgan Cable, NASA Jet Propulsion Laboratory.
 Collaborator on the imaging spectrometer for the Europa Clipper mission.

 Kate Craft, Johns Hopkins Applied Physics Laboratory.
 Project Staff Scientist for the Europa Clipper mission.